ssichynskyi/ui_plus_api_web_testing/README.md

 - add verification vs DB in UI test cases
 - add api-ui integration / data integrity test cases
 - add docker file to execute all tests in container
+- reduce boilerplate code in dynamic list elements with automatic search of property using dir() and filtering by "_locator" instead of indexing them in "member_locators" ppty